Wizna/Wizna.github.io/_posts/Coding/JS-HTML-CSS/2017-6-14-How Did I Create a Directory for My Blogs.md

 ### Result

 You can find the demo [here](https://wizna.github.io/directory/).
-I use JQuery and Bootstrap to ease my coding, so don't forget to import them.
+I use jQuery and Bootstrap to ease my coding, so don't forget to import them.

 ### Code